Nuitka/Nuitka/Developer_Manual.rst

   regressions frequently, and commits become **rebased all the time**, so do not base your patches on it, please prefer the ``develop`` branch for that, unless of course, it's about factory code itself.

+* Personal branches (jorj, orsiris, others as well)

+  Same as factory, but not integrated as factory normally is, and not rebased all the time.
+For some branches, they will be rebased as a service when we update develop.

 * Feature Branches